Expansion properties of Whitehead moves on cubic graphs: Combinatorics of paths

 Let $A$ be a non--zero square $k\times k$ ($k\geq 2$) matrix with non--negative integer entries.
 Such a matrix is called \textit{non--negative}, for brevity.
 If all the entries of $A$ are actually positive, then $A$ is called \textit{positive}.

 If there exists a permutation matrix $P$ such that $PAP^{-1}$ has upper--triangular block form, $A$ is called \textit{reducible}.
 Otherwise, $A$ is \textit{irreducible}.

-For $i \in \{1, \dots, k\}$, the \textit{$i$--th period} of $A$ is the least positive integer $m$ such that the $i$--th diagonal entry of $A^m$ is positive.
+For $i \in \{1, \dots, k\}$, the \textit{$i$--th period} of $A$ is the greatest common divisor of all integers $m$ such that the $i$--th diagonal entry of $A^m$ is positive.
 If $A$ is irreducible, then all its periods coincide, and each of them equals \textit{the period} of $A$.
 If the period of $A$ equals $1$, then $A$ is called \textit{aperiodic}.

 An aperiodic and irreducible non--negative matrix $A$ is called \textit{primitive}.
-If $A$ is a primitive matrix, then its spectral radius is a Perron number, as a consequence of the Perron--Frobenius theorem \cite{LM}.
-Recall that a Perron number is an algebraic integer $\rho > 1$ such that all of its other Galois conjugates have modulus strictly less than $\rho$.
+If $A$ is a primitive matrix, then its spectral radius is a Perron number, as a consequence of the Perron--Frobenius theorem \cite[Theorem 4.5.11]{LM}.
+Recall that a \textit{Perron number} is an algebraic integer $\rho > 1$ such that all of its other Galois conjugates have modulus strictly less than $\rho$.
 Perron numbers often appear in dynamical context, cf. \cite{LM}.
 Another property of the spectral radius of a primitive matrix $A$ is that this eigenvalue has multiplicity one.

 Let $\Gamma$ be a directed graph, and let $A$ be its adjacency matrix defined as follows: